smajidy/smajidy.github.io/_pages/about.md

   - /about.html
 ---

 I am Shayan (pronounced "Shaw Yawn") Majidy, a Vanier Scholar and PhD Candidate at the Perimeter Institute and the Institute for Quantum Computing at the University of Waterloo.
+I'm also a co-author of _Building Quantum Computers: A practical introduction_ by Majidy, Wilson and Laflamme (Cambridge University Press, 2024).

 Research Interests
 ======